Lifeni/make-it-beautiful/README.md

 ## Introduction

-This is a browser extension that currently only supports Microsoft Edge.
+This is a browser extension that makes text pages look good and easy to read.

 - 💻 **Simple interface**